Cruel0224/Front-End-Pro/README.md

 In JavaScript, it is not safe to add a field to a third-party object unless you created it.
 But with WeakMap, we can store additional information externally without touching the object itself.

-Task 4 — WeakSet: Tracking Already Processed Objects
+4. WeakSet: Tracking Already Processed Objects

 Create an ObjectTracker class that allows you to check whether a certain object has already been "marked" or processed.
 The class has the following methods: